Overview

 - Multiple degree laddering opportunities to continue your education

-- Offered in-person at the Downtown campus in a new state-of-the-art TEC Hub learning space that mimics the feel of a tech company.
+- Offered in-person at the Downtown campus in a TEC Hub learning space that mimics the feel of a tech company.
 Check out the 360-degree tour:

 See the Program Details to learn more about what you can expect from CIT, and how you can prepare for a career as an IT specialist.